- Software Development - Introduction

 Zapier works in 17 time zones and 28 different counties.
 It has an entirely remote work culture.
 Wade Foster, the co-founder of Zappier, says, “Distributed development is a better way to work, that allows hiring smart people no matter where in the world.”

-Today, Slack values around $3 Billion, and its application have more than $8 million daily active users.
+Today, Slack is valued at around $3 Billion, and its application has more than $8 million daily active users.
 A dedicated team developed the web interface and mobile app of slack.

 GitLab is another company distributed worldwide.
 Victor Wu, the product manager at GitLab, says, “Remote work is a clear business advantage that has a multitude of benefits that far outweigh the drawbacks.”